Delaware is under a State of Emergency. Here are answers to frequently asked questions about what this means for you. More Info

 People who violate an emergency order can be fined up to $500 or subject to imprisonment for up to six (6) months for each violation.

-The order requires everyone in public settings, including grocery stores, pharmacies, doctor’s offices and public transportation, to wear a face covering.
+The order requires everyone in public settings, including schools, grocery stores, pharmacies, doctor’s offices and public transportation, to wear a face covering.
 The order also includes outdoor public spaces like parks and golf courses if you cannot maintain social distancing of six (6) feet between yourself and people who do not live with you.
 Also, if you are sick, wear a cloth face covering over your nose and mouth if you must be around other people – even while at home.

 You can exercise outside without wearing a cloth face covering so long as you can maintain social distancing of six (6) feet between yourself and people who do not live with you.
 State park visitors over the age of 13 are required to bring a mask with them.